 The zoo spent $14.5 million to transform its old elephant and rhino enclosures into a “Panda Passage.”
 Upon entry, visitors will encounter interpretive displays that give context to their impending panda sighting.
 The animals themselves will be housed in three habitats—two indoor spaces, as well as a larger outdoor area.

-“We designed the exhibit spaces based on the pandas’ natural habitat,” says Colleen Baird, the Calgary Zoo’s general curator.
+“We designed the exhibit spaces based on the pandas’ natural habitat,” says Colleen Baird, the zoo’s general curator.
 “The spaces are very lush, with lots of trees and bamboo, water, and places for them to climb and play.”

 Them especially means the two cubs, Jia Panpan and Jia Yueyue, who were born in 2015 at the Toronto Zoo.
 They’ll be a big attraction in Calgary throughout 2018, but will return to China next year.
 Though they’ll be missed, their departure has a practical purpose: Baird says the zoo hopes to focus on breeding Er Shun; extra room will be needed if she gives birth to more cuddly cubs.